rabbitmq/rabbitmq-perf-html/README.md

   data-scenario="rate-vs-latency"></div>
 ```

-To see how all these can be placed together take a look inside the
+To see how all these benchmark specifications can be put together
-examples to the files `various-spec.js` which puts together all the
+take a look at the `various-spec.js` file in the examples directory,
-benchmark specifications mentioned above, then `various-result.js` has
+The `various-result.js` file in the same directory contains
-the result of the benchmark as run in the computer used to write this,
+the results of the benchmark process run on a particular computer
-and then `various.html` shows you how to display said results on an
+and `various.html` shows you how to display the results in an
 HTML page.

 ## Supported HTML attributes ##